convos-chat/convos/blog/_posts/2020-05-26-create-your-own-theme-detailed-walkthrough.md

 ## Smooth start

-You have to go to your server where convos is running or you can do this tutorial locally :
+You have to go to the location where convos is running (it can be locally) :

 `cd $CONVOS_HOME/themes`